Gudahtt/prettier-plugin-sort-json/README.md

 This sorts the key "placeThisFirst" ahead of all others.
 After that, the set of all keys that _don't_ start with a number are sorted lexically.
 Lastly, the set of keys that start with a number are sorted numerically.

-Each key represents a literal key value or a _category_ of keys, represented by a regular expression.
+Each `jsonSortOrder` key represents a literal key value or a _category_ of keys, represented by a regular expression.
 Regular expressions are identified by leading and trailing forward slashes, along with some number of paths optionally following the trailing slash (supported flags are `i`, `m`, `s`, and `u`).

-Each category is ordered in relation to other categories.
-Each value represents the sorting algorithm to use _within_ that category.
+Each `jsonSortOrder` value represents the sorting algorithm to use _within_ that category.
 If the value is `null`, the default sorting algorithm `lexical` is used.
 Here are the supported sorting algorithms:

 | Sorting Algorithm               | Description                                                                                                 |
 | ------------------------------- | ----------------------------------------------------------------------------------------------------------- |